Weight for Class 5

 7. Kilogram (kg)

-These metric units make it convenient to express weight in a consistent and easily understandable manner.
+These metric units make it possible to express weight in a consistent and clear way.

 Non Metric Units of Weight